 Some of the companies which use Microsoft Power BI are Tenneco, Ecolab, Nestle, and many more.

 RapidMiner can be used for the development of business and commercial applications.
 It can be also used for research, education, training, rapid prototyping, and application development.
 It also supports all steps of the machine learning process including data preparation, results in visualization, model validation, and optimization.
-RapidMiner is developed on an open core model (Open core model is a business model which is used for the monetization of commercially produced open-source software).
+RapidMiner is developed on an open-core model (An open-core model is a business model which is used for the monetization of commercially produced open-source software).
 Let us take a look at some of its key features:

 - It has a very powerful visual programming environment which can be efficiently used for building and delivering models in a fast manner.